 ABOUT THE FOUNDER

-Monica Vilhauer, Ph.D. is a philosophy teacher and academic author.
+Monica Vilhauer, Ph.D. is a Portland born philosopher and writer.
 After earning her B.A. in philosophy at Lewis & Clark College in Portland, OR, and then her Ph.D. at the New School for Social Research in New York, she went on to teach philosophy at Roanoke College in Virginia, earning tenure in 2012, and the college's prestigious Exemplary Professional Achievement Award in 2013.
 Along the way, she also taught at Eugene Lang College in New York and Pacific University in Oregon.

 Monica's philosophical interests range widely from ethics and social-political philosophy, to the philosophy of dialogue and communication, ancient Greek philosophy, feminist philosophy, existentialism, and the philosophy of nature.
 She is author of a number of articles and a book on the ethical dimensions of dialogue, entitled Gadamer's Ethics of Play: Hermeneutics and the Other.